-We welcome warranty repair and apologize to you for being inconvenienced.
 Warranty service is available only through Ferris Authorized Service Dealers.
-Most warranty repairs are handled routinely, but sometimes requests for warranty service may not be appropriate.
 This warranty only covers defects in materials or workmanship.
 It does not cover damage caused by improper use or abuse, improper maintenance or repair, normal wear and tear, or stale or unapproved fuel.

 Improper Use and Abuse - The proper, intended use of this product is described in the Operator's Manual.
-Using the product in a way not described in the Operator's Manual or using the product after it has been damaged will void your warranty.
-Warranty is not allowed if the serial number on the product has been removed or the product has been altered or modified in any way, or if the product has evidence of abuse such as impact damage, or water/chemical corrosion damage.
+Using the product in a way not described in the Operator's Manual or using the product after it has been damaged will not be covered under this warranty.
+Warranty coverage will also not be provided if the serial number on the product has been removed or the product has been altered or modified in any way, or if the product has evidence of abuse such as impact damage, or water/chemical corrosion damage.

 Improper Maintenance or Repair - This product must be maintained according to the procedures and schedules provided in the Operator's Manual, and serviced or repaired using genuine Briggs & Stratton parts or equivalent.
-Damage caused by lack of maintenance or use of non-original parts is not covered by warranty.
+Damage caused by lack of maintenance or use of non-original or non-equivalent parts is not covered by warranty.

-Normal Wear - Like all mechanical devices, your unit is subject to wear even when properly maintained.
-This warranty does not cover repairs when normal use has exhausted the life of a part or the equipment.
+Normal Wear and Tear - Like all mechanical devices, the unit is subject to wear even when properly maintained.
+This warranty does not cover replacement or repairs when normal use has exhausted the life of a part or the equipment.
 Except as noted in the warranty period, maintenance and wear items such as filters, belts, cutting blades, and brake pads (except engine brake pads) are not covered by warranty due to wear characteristics alone, unless the cause is due to defects in material or workmanship.

-Stale Fuel - In order to function correctly, this product requires fresh fuel that conforms to the criteria specified in the Operator's Manual.
-Damage caused by stale fuel (carburetor leaks, clogged fuel tubes, sticking valves, etc) is not covered by warranty.
+Stale or Unapproved Fuel - In order to function correctly, this product requires fresh fuel that conforms to the criteria specified in the Operator's Manual.
+Engine or equipment damage caused by stale fuel or the use of unapproved fuels (such as E15 or E85 ethanol blends) is not covered by warranty.

 Other Exclusions - This warranty excludes damage due to accident, abuse, modifications, alterations, improper servicing, freezing or chemical deterioration.
 Attachments or accessories that were not originally packaged with the product are also excluded.
-There is no warranty coverage on equipment used for primary power in place of utility power or on equipment used in life support applications.
-This warranty also excludes failures due to acts of God and other force majeure events beyond the manufacturer's control.
+This warranty does not include used, reconditioned, second-hand, or demonstration equipment or engines.
+This